Jones diameter and crossing number of knots: Refined bounds on the quadratic growth rate of the degree

 It turns out that information about contributions of individual Kaufman states on $\Dj^n$ to $\deg \langle \Dj^n \rangle$ is encoded in certain walks on the all-$A$ state graph $\mathbb{G}_A$ of $D$.
 In this subsection, we set up this correspondence and prove an auxiliary lemma that will be used in the proof of Theorem \ref{t.main}.

-Let $u, v\in TL_{2n}$ be two crossingless matchings embedded in $S^2$ as shown in Figure \ref{f.taddition}.
-We generalize addition and numerator closure of $(2n, 2n)$-tangles by defining $N(u + v)$ to be the skein element in $K(S^2)$ obtained first by joining the east pair of $n$ points top and bottom of the disk containing $u$ to the west pair of $n$ points top and bottom of the disk containing $v$ via $n$ parallel arcs in the plane, forming $u+v$.
-Then, we join the west pair of $n$ points top and bottom of the disk containing $u$ to the east pair of $n$ points top and bottom of the disk containing $v$ via $n$ parallel arcs in the plane, forming $N(u+v)$.
+Let $u, v\in TL_{2n}$ be two crossingless matchings embedded in two copies of the disk $ \dd^2\subset S^2$ as shown in the left panel of Figure \ref{f.taddition}.
+The points of each of $u,v$ on the boundary $\partial \dd^2$ of the disk are separated into four groups that can be labeled as northwest (NW), northeast (NE), southwest (SW) and southeast (SE).
+Generalize the notions of addition and numerator closure of $(2n, 2n)$-tangles, we define $N(u + v)$ to be the skein element in $K(S^2)$ obtained by joining the NE (resp.
+SE) points of $u$ on $\partial \dd^2$ to the NW (resp.
+SW) points of $v$ by parallel arcs (right panel of Figure \ref{f.taddition}).
+Similarly we join the NW (resp.
+SW) points of $u$ on $\partial \dd^2$ to the NE (resp.
+SE) points of $v$.

 For two skein elements $\mathcal{U}= \sum h(u)u $ and $\mathcal{V} = \sum g(v) v$, where $u$ and $v$ are crossingless matchings in $TL_{2n}$, we define an addition operation $N(\mathcal{U} + \mathcal{V})$ to be